Open post

 PUBLIC DOMAIN

-Astor roused his wife immediately after the collision, assuring her the damage was "not serious."
-While waiting on deck for a lifeboat, the young Mrs. Astor offered her shawl to a third-class passenger, to keep her child warm.
+While queuing on the boat deck for a lifeboat, the young Mrs. Astor reportedly offered her shawl to a third-class passenger, to keep her child warm.

 The Colonel was also reportedly witnessed in the gymnasium slicing open a life-jacket with a pen knife to show his nervous wife the contents therein.